-If you've already got all the media you want to use stored in your iTunes library (as most of you probably will), this section of the program makes it easy to manage the content on your device.
+If you’ve already got all the media you want to use stored in your iTunes library, this section of the program makes it easy to manage the content on your device.
 Simply select the files you wish to copy to your device and click Send to Device in the top right.
-You can transfer large batches of files at once in a much faster and more convenient way than the 'Add Content' method we discussed earlier.
+You can transfer large batches of files at once in a much faster and more convenient way than the ‘Add Content’ method we discussed earlier.

 You can also copy content to a separate folder from your iTunes library and/or your device, which can be helpful if you want to find files in a hurry, but it may not be much use if you’re already used to working directly with music files and iTunes since you’ll already know where they are located.

 I was a bit disappointed that it wasn’t possible to add files to my iTunes library here, as sometimes I’ll rip MP3s from a bunch of old CDs that I own.
 Adding files one by one or folder by folder using the Add Content process is a hassle, but I do this infrequently enough that it doesn’t bother me too much.
 This is probably a limitation imposed by iTunes, rather than a problem with AnyTrans.